KIPAC/BootCamp/docs/rubin_camera.md

     $ which python
     /cvmfs/sw.lsst.eu/linux-x86_64/lsst_distrib/w_2020_01/python/miniconda3-4.7.10/envs/lsst-scipipe-4d7b902/bin/python

-You can also make sure that your python enviroment is working by doing something like this:  (note, in this case the python command prompt is "> > >"):
+You can also make sure that your python environment is working by doing something like this:  (note, in this case the python command prompt is "> > >"):

     $ python